joeysaline/to-do-list-app/README.md

 3. Navigate to the folder 'to-do-list'
 4. Type command 'npm start' and press enter
 5. Will run the react script on port 3000 and will automatically open in your default web browser

+About this project.

+04/26/2023.
+This is currently in phase 1, a proof of concept.
+The functionality is limited, and design was kept minimal in order to allow for future change.
+I utilized the React javascript framework for all functionality, and Bootstrap/React-Bootstrap for all user interface and design elements.